Turbo Fast: Episodes

-Season 1 (2013–2014)
+Season 1 (2013–14)

-The series premiered on December 24, 2013, when the first five episodes of the first season were released.
-Following batches of five episodes were released on April 4, 2014, June 27, 2014, September 12, 2014, and December 1, 2014.
+The series premiered on December 24, 2013, when the first five episodes of the first 26-episode season were released.
+Following batches of five to six episodes were released (following around holidays) throughout 2014; episodes were released on April 4, June 27, September 12, and December 1.

 Five-episode release is a departure from previous Netflix release strategy, where an entire season of a series was released at once.
 Netflix explained the change of the strategy: "Production on animation is on a different timetable, so we chose to make the episodes that are ready now available for viewers as they were ready."
 However, they went back to the original formula of a full-season release for the remaining two seasons.